-“Jacob, you can feel joy, even if you are dying,” My therapist Julia tells me.
+“Jacob, you can feel joy, even if you are dying,” my therapist Julia tells me.
 “Isn’t it true that we are all dying?”

 I just want to be happy.

-I slowly lean back in my childhood bed where I now spend most of the day, exhausted.
+I slowly lean back in my childhood bed, where I now spend most of the day, exhausted.
 The room is small, simple.
 My boyhood room emptied of my boyhood things.
 I begin to feel it, the depression, always waiting to suck me into its abyss.

-“‘You can’t have me”’ I silently whisper to it, “‘not without a fight”’.
+“You can’t have me,” I silently whisper to it, “not without a fight.”

-“How are you?”
-My mother asks, as she opens the door and walks in without knocking.
-She is holding my medication and a small cup of water which she hands to me.
+“How are you?” my mother asks, as she opens the door and walks in without knocking.
+She’s holding my medication and a small cup of water, which she hands to me.
 She walks with a slight limp.
-I look at her leg, then I look away.
+I look at her leg.
+Then I look away.

 “Fine,” I reply, an edge in my voice.
 I take the medicine and avoid her eyes as I hand back the empty cup.
-I have an important meeting today and I want to be past the sleepy feeling the pills cause as soon as possible.
+I have an important meeting today, and I want to be past the sleepy feeling the pills cause as soon as possible.

 She reaches for the only chair in the room and moves it next to the bed.
 I stare at the wooden legs of the chair.
 I call the chair Deathwatch because people who sit there are watching me die.

 I glance at my mother as she settles into the chair, head bowed.
-She seems to age faster than I am dying.
+She seems to be aging faster than I’m dying.
 She meets my eyes, smile wrinkles in her dark aged face competing with the frown lines.
-I try to push my irritation at her for not knocking, out of my mind.
+I try to push away my irritation at her for not knocking.

-“I will have your breakfast in an hour,” My mother says, as she leans forward and pulls the blanket up around my neck.
+“I’ll have your breakfast in an hour,” she says, as she leans forward and pulls the blanket up around my neck.

 One would think that where the blanket is on my body is where I wanted it, right?
 Annoyed, I push the blanket down.

-My mother looks at me for a long moment as if she is about to say something.
+My mother looks at me for a long moment as if she’s about to say something.
 She takes a deep breath, arriving at a decision and speaks as she slowly rises.

 “Anna is coming by, you remember?” she says.
 I nod.
-“She called and said she is running late,” I look at her, waiting.
+“She called and said she’s running late.”
+I look at her, waiting.
 She smiles.
-“Timmy is also dropping by,”
+“Timmy is also dropping by.”

 I attempt to appear calm as the anger rises in me.
-My eyes lock on my mother’s and I see fear of another outburst from me.
+My eyes lock on my mother’s, and I see fear of another outburst from me.
 She takes a deep breath as if preparing to confront me.
 Ready to fight back against her dying son.

-Seeing the conflict in her eyes, I am instantly deflated.
-I had promised her that I would never hurt her again.
+Seeing the conflict in her eyes, I’m instantly deflated.
+I had promised her I would never hurt her again.

 I turn away.

-Moments later I hear the door silently close.
+Moments later, I hear the door silently close.

 There is something worse than dying, dying painfully.